boeldner/boe-library/README.md

 #### JavaScript

 The library will automatically search for all `data-before-after="wrapper"` elements and link the `before` element’s width to the `slider` value.
 The width is updated in percentage as the slider is moved.

+# How to Use

+1. Include this JavaScript in your project.
+2. Add the appropriate custom attributes to your HTML elements as needed.
+3. Enjoy the enhanced functionality!